vestrel00/contacts-android/DEV_NOTES.md

 means that `Contact("john") == MutableContact("john")` will return false even though their underlying contents are the same.
 This can be fixed by overriding the equals and hashcode functions of all entities.
 However, that is a lot more code that I would like to avoid, which is why I'm using `data class` for all entities in the first place!
-This mean change in the future if the community really wants to change it =)
+This may change in the future if the community really wants to change it =)

 On a side note, the same cost is incurred by Kotlin's standard libs.
 For example, notice that